How To Fade Scars Of The Past

 Treatment to Fade Scars

-The first thing you need to do is to talk to someone.
+Weathering a traumatic event can create distrust, but it is imperative that you reach out to someone you do trust to report the abuse, or if the abuse happened in the past, to talk about what happened to start the healing journey.
 Whether it is a friend, family member, or therapist; you need to tell someone what you are feeling.
 Talking about it really does help.
 You may not feel like you are ready to talk to anyone, which is common.
 There are websites where you can join chat rooms and just observe or you can participate anonymously.
 You can also talk to a licensed professional online or on the phone if you want to.
 Once again, you do not have to use your name if you are not ready.
 You can contact them anytime you feel ready, 24 hours a day and seven days a week.
 Face to face meetings, individual chat rooms, phone calls, and texting are all available online.
 There are other types of therapy that can help with PTSD.
 Some of these include:

 - Psychotherapy is a form of talk therapy that helps identify bad memories.

-- Cognitive behavioral therapy helps change your thinking and behaviors.
+- Cognitive behavioral therapy helps to change your thinking and behaviors.

 - Eye movement desensitization works by creating sounds and sights while you talk about your trauma.